-The Directors consider that this Annual Report and the financial statements, taken as a whole, are fair, balanced and understandable and provide the information necessary for the Shareholders to assess the Company's position and performance, business model and strategy.
+The Directors consider that this Annual Report and the financial statements, taken as a whole, are fair, balanced

 Company law requires the Directors to prepare financial statements for each financial year.
 Under that law the Board has elected to prepare the financial statements in accordance with accounting principles generally accepted in the US ("US GAAP").